slovnicki/pLam/README.md

 (on the way to become fun programming language)

 ## Prerequisites
-This project builds using haskell tool stack.
+This project builds using Haskell tool stack.

 ## Install
 On most Unix systems, you can get stack by typing: